mawinkler/astroweather/README.md

 >
 > [AstroLive](https://github.com/mawinkler/astrolive) - Monitor your observatory from within Home Assistant.
 >
-> [UpTonight](https://github.com/mawinkler/uptonight) - Calculate the best astro photography targets (deep sky objects and planets) for the night at a given location.
+> [UpTonight](https://github.com/mawinkler/uptonight) - Calculate the best astro photography targets (deep sky objects, planets, and comets) for the night at a given location.

 ## Table of Content<!-- omit in toc -->